scottgroup/coco/README.md

 * Hat tip to Fabien Dupuis-Sandoval for starting this project from scratch.
 * Many thanks to Jean-Michel Garant for his general wisdom.
-* Thanks to Kamil Slowikowski [slowkow](https://gist.github.com/slowkow) for its GTF.py script that is used by correct_annotation.